marc-jones/phd_thesis/content/03_winter/02_global.md

 As flowering in Tapidor is dependent on experiencing a period of cold, the plant potentially has an increased ability to sense its environment relative to a spring variety.
 This expansion in sensory ability could be mediated through the expression of additional genes in the winter variety relative to the spring variety.
-To investigate this, the overlap between the expressed *B. napus* genes in each variety was calculated.
+To investigate this, the overlap between the expressed *B.\ napus* genes in each variety was calculated.
-In the leaf 4\ % to 6\ % of genes exhibit spring specific expression, whereas 8\ % to 9\ % show winter specific expression (Figure \ref{figure:3xx:varietyvenn}).
+In the leaf, 4% to 6% of genes exhibit spring specific expression, whereas 8% to 9% show winter specific expression (Figure \ref{figure:3xx:varietyvenn}).
-The bias towards Tapidor increases when floral genes are considered; there are 43\ % more Tapidor specific genes than Westar when all *B. napus* genes are considered (Figure \ref{figure:3xx:varietyvenn}a), 53\ % when only *B. napus* homologues of Arabidopsis genes are considered (Figure \ref{figure:3xx:varietyvenn}b), and 88\ % when *B. napus* floral genes are considered (Figure \ref{figure:3xx:varietyvenn}c).
+The bias towards Tapidor increases when floral genes are considered; there are 43% more Tapidor specific genes than Westar when all *B.\ napus* genes are considered (Figure \ref{figure:3xx:varietyvenn}a), 53% when only *B.\ napus* homologues of Arabidopsis genes are considered (Figure \ref{figure:3xx:varietyvenn}b), and 88% when *B.\ napus* floral genes are considered (Figure \ref{figure:3xx:varietyvenn}c).
-This bias was not observed to the same extent in the apex, where all *B. napus* and *B. napus* genes with identified Arabidopsis homologues only showed 2\ % and 3\ % more Tapidor specific genes relative to Westar, with 12\ % more among floral genes.
+This bias was not observed to the same extent in the apex, where all *B.\ napus* genes and *B.\ napus* genes with identified Arabidopsis homologues only showed 2% and 3%, respectively, more Tapidor specific genes relative to Westar, with 12% more among floral genes.
-There therefore seems to be a consistent bias towards Tapdior having more variety specific genes expressed in the leaf.
+There therefore seems to be a consistent bias, across all gene subsets considered, towards Tapidor having more variety specific genes expressed in the leaf.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/tap_vs_wes_exp_all.pdf}
-\caption{\textbf{Relationship between the number of expressed copies of Arabidopsis genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis gene in \emph{B. napus} was determined as the number of homologues that had a maximal expression value above or equal to 2~FPKM at at least one time point in the time series.
+\caption{\textbf{Relationship between the number of expressed copies of Arabidopsis genes in Tapidor relative to Westar.}}{The number of expressed copies of an Arabidopsis gene in \emph{B.\ napus} was determined as the number of homologues that had a maximal expression value above or equal to 2~FPKM at at least one time point in the time series.
 The size and colour of the circles indicate the number of data